 Repayment of loans made jointly to a husband and wife both of whom are eligible for a loan will be made from the paychecks of either or both of the borrowers, as they request, so long as both are employed by the University.
-If one of the borrowers leaves the University’s employ, debt service payments will be deducted from the paycheck of the borrower still employed.
-In the event of separation or divorce, both borrowers remaining in the University’s employ, debt service payments will be made equally from the paychecks of each employee unless they agree otherwise.
+If one of the borrowers leaves the University's employ, debt service payments will be deducted from the paycheck of the borrower still employed.
+In the event of separation or divorce, both borrowers remaining in the University's employ debt service payments will be made equally from the paychecks of each employee unless W&L and the borrowers agree otherwise.

 Loans are not transferable.
 If the property on which they are made is sold, transferred, or rented (except when the borrower is on leave or absence from the University) without the consent of the University, or should the borrower leave the employ of the University other than by death, retirement because of age or disability, or by leave of absence for a specified period, the entire principal and accrued interest on the loan will become due and payable sixty days from such occurrence, without notice, at the option of the University.

 The University will not refinance any loans, internal or external, nor will the University provide a Mortgage Loan on a property in which the employee has unencumbered title with the exception of providing financing for the construction of a principal residence on land that the employee previously had acquired.
 University loans may be prepaid at any time in whole or in part at no penalty.

 The University has a policy which assures it the first right of refusal to purchase certain properties it has financed.
 The deeds of trust for those properties contiguous to University-owned property will incorporate the attached policy language.